Insights on Variance Estimation for Blocked and Matched Pairs Designs: Variance estimation

 The second approach allows the variance of all of the small blocks to be estimated at the same time, without requiring multiple blocks of the same size. \\ \textbf{Unified Small Block Variance Estimator:}

 For $\varestsbp$ to be defined and guaranteed conservative, no one block can make up half or more of the units.
 We derived this estimator using the basic form of the matched pairs variance estimator as a weighted sum of the squared differences between the estimated average block treatment effects and the estimated overall average treatment effect.
 The weights then come from a simple optimization (see Supplementary Material~\ref{append:var_est_small_p_derv}), and partially account for the different blocks having different levels of precision when estimating the variance of the block-level impacts.
-This estimator has similar finite sample properties to the standard estimator for blocks of the same size (Equation~(\ref{eq:var_est_sb_same_size})).
+This estimator has similar finite sample properties to the standard estimator for blocks of the same size (Equation~\ref{eq:var_est_sb_same_size}).
 In particular, it is also conservative and unbiased when the block average treatment effects are all the same.
+When block sizes are all the same, this reduces to the usual matched pairs type estimator.